camila314/UIScripter/README.md

-# TinyGeode
+# UIScripter

-Hot-reloadable UI scripting using [Tiny](https://github.com/goodpaul6/Tiny).
+Hot-reloadable UI scripting using the embedded language [Tiny](https://github.com/goodpaul6/Tiny).
 Check out the example for how to incorporate.

 # Docs